During the high season there are between five and seven Mykonos to Paros ferry crossings per day, taking between 40 minutes and 1 hour and 10 minutes.

 A few travel tips for visiting Paros:

-- For places to stay in Paros, I suggest looking at Booking.
-They have a great selection of rooms to rent in Paros along with customer ratings.
+- Take a look at my guide on the best places to stay in Paros.
 Most visitors gravitate towards the villages of Parikia and Naoussa when looking at the best areas to stay in Paros.
 If you are traveling to Paros in the the busiest months of summer, I advise reserving apartments in Paros a month or so in advance.

 - Ferryhopper is perhaps the easiest site to use when it comes to booking tickets for the ferry from Mykonos to Paros online.
 Although I suggest you book your Mykonos to Paros ferry tickets in advance, especially during the tourist season, you could also wait until you are in Mykonos and go into a travel agency to organize your ticket.
 If you're traveling in August, which is peak season, don't leave this until the last minute as you may end up staying in Mykonos longer than planned!